dotaheor/unify-Go-builtin-and-custom-generics/gen-implementation.md

 }
 ```

-In generating, to avoid too long type and function generated names, we can use the `Foo_aHsSH` form as names instead.
+In generating, to avoid too long type and function generated names, we can use the `Foo_aHaSh` form as names instead.